 Now let's fire up the grill and scroll on down to the recipe for how to make BBQ grilled salmon.
 Just be sure to make extra, as it's even delicious served cold for lunch the next day with a salad and some BBQ vinaigrette.

 To Marinate (or Not)?

 Marinating the salmon before it hits the grill is totally optional.
-Using just a little of your favorite dry spice rub will add some extra flavors and help form a crust on the fish.
-Marinating in BBQ sauce will add a little flavor, but it will also burn pretty easily, so I will usually skip marinating with BBQ sauce.
+Using just a little of your favorite dry spice rub will add some extra flavor and help form a crust on the fish.
+Marinating in BBQ sauce will add a little flavor, but it will also burn pretty easily, so I will usually skip marinating with a sugary BBQ sauce.